saracevicsara/saracevicsara/README.md

 ### Hi there 👋, my name is Sara
 #### I am certified Python developer with some knowledge of web design.
-![I am certified Python developer with some knowledge of web design.

 I'm currently teaching group of kids basics of programming with python, and  go to Web development course about HTML, CSS and JavaScript